lucasddoliveira/Soft-Sensor-AI/README.md

 This repository aims to serve the development of a soft sensor, resulting from the partnership between UFPB (Federal University of Paraiba) and Cagepa (water and sewage company of Paraiba), which will be used in maintenance operations at a Cagepa facility.

---- CollectAndSendData: Folder dedicated to the structure of reading, collecting inputs, and utilizing the AI model to receive output and send it back to the broker;
+1. **CollectAndSendData:** Folder dedicated to the structure of reading, collecting inputs, and utilizing the AI model to receive output and send it back to the broker;

---- AIModel: Folder dedicated to hosting/building the AI model.
+2. **AIModel:** Folder dedicated to hosting/building the AI model.

 # Soft Sensor utilizando Inteligência Artificial